Large sample spectral analysis of graph-based multi-manifold clustering: Set up and main results

 for some positive constant $c_\rho>1$.
 We use $\mu_l$ to denote the probability measure $\rho_l d\vol_{\M_l}$.
-Notice that from \eqref{eqn:DefMu} it follows that the number of data points $n_l$ in manifold $\M_l$ is with very high probability within two constants of $w_l n$.
+Notice that from \eqref{eqn:DefMu} it follows that the number of data points $n_l$ in manifold $\M_l$ is with very high probability within the interval $[w_l n- t , w_l n + t]$ for some tolerance level $t$ at least in the order of $\sqrt{n}$.

-The following assumptions guarantee that the manifolds $\M_l$, even if intersecting each other, are sufficiently ``well separated" in an angular sense.